IbukunSanni/RouteRunner/README.md

 ---
 ## Demo

-Here’s a quick look at PostmanLite in action:
+Here�s a quick look at RouteRunner in action:

 *Exploring the site*
 ![Exploring](media/navigation.gif)